 I have confirmed that by specifying a size for an extent and NOT using the autosize option (the default) that the iSCSI configuration outlined above works.

-#2 Updated by nuttervm - almost 3 years ago
+#2 Updated by nuttervm - about 3 years ago

 OK, two more iSCSI bugs for you:

 When I change the Portal Group ID mentioned above to any value other than 1, I get an error at the console (see third screenshot) saying PortalGroup1 not found.
 If I had to guess maybe your code has PortalGroup1 hard-coded somewhere?

 I think I am encountering the problem described here: http://communities.vmware.com/thread/253819 My VMWare ESXi server currently has 2 iSCSI LUNS mounted from a FreeNAS 7.x box.
 On my freenas 8 rc5 box I am able to create a iSCSI target using the process described earlier EXCEPT I have to specify a extent size (auto size isn't working).
 After doing that, when I try to mount the target described above, the LUN appears as Active and not Active I/O like I need inside VMware.
 I believe VMware sees the same SCSI ID in use in two places and thinks that the FreeNAS 7.x and 8.x iSCSI targets are just multipath methods to get to the same backend LUN and sets the newer FreeNAS 8rc5 LUN into Active only mode.

 I need the ability to specify my SCSI ID and SCSI SN, to ensure that the two FreeNAS instances don't try and use the same values.
 This will benefit your users who want to install multiple FreeNAS servers and use a single server initiating connections to multiple targets... without this tweak I don't think it will work.